 Ken Nener is an engineer in the Ottawa area, with a design background in aerospace and defense electronics.
 Ken was introduced to the shooting sports as a young boy by his father, but it was an invitation to the range by a co-worker in 1990 (thanks Andy!).

-Nicolas Brown is an accountant in the Edmonton area, with a background in payroll and non-profit governance.
+Nicolas Brown is the Director of Finance for the CUSF, and an accountant in the Edmonton area.
+He has a background in payroll and non-profit governance.
 An avid community volunteer, he enjoys giving back and helping build worthy causes.
 Nicolas currently serves on several non-profit boards and has held previous board positions with a number of organizations.
 As a student, he was heavily involved on campus, including serving in club leadership roles and participating in prominent volunteer programs.

 Nicolas graduated from the Northern Alberta Institute of Technology (NAIT) in 2016 with a Bachelor of Business Administration (Honours) in Accounting.
 He holds the Certified in Management (C.I.M.) designation from the Canadian Institute of Management, the Payroll Compliance Practitioner (PCP) certification from the Canadian Payroll Association, and is currently registered as a CPA PEP candidate, pursuing the Chartered Professional Accountant designation.